 From Egypt, rings spread to ancient Greece and ancient Rome, and soon the ring finger on the left hand got a magical meaning: it was believed to be connected to a vein that supplies blood directly to the heart (vena amoris, the vein of love).

-In Islamic countries, there is no tradition to wear wedding rings at all.
-In India there is no such tradition either, but Indian brides frequently wear a ring as a sign of betrothal, rather than of marriage.
-In Brazil, the wedding ring is worn on the right hand as a sign of betrothal before the wedding, and then moves to the left hand after the marriage.
+In Islamic countries, there is no tradition of wearing wedding rings at all.
+In India, there is no such tradition either, but Indian brides frequently wear a ring as a sign of betrothal rather than of marriage.
+In Brazil, the wedding ring is worn on the right hand as a sign of betrothal before the wedding and then moves to the left hand after the marriage.
 This switch happens in reverse In Germany and the Netherlands.